 - Encourage teachers of color to participate in professional learning and networking opportunities offered by professional organizations for teachers of color.

-- Provide stipends for teachers to offer clubs and other opportunities for students of color who are aspiring teachers to learn about the field of education and work directly with students.
+- Provide stipends for teachers to offer clubs and other opportunities for students who are aspiring teachers to learn about the field of education and work directly with students and encourage students of color to participate in these activities.

 - Offer ongoing, job-embedded professional development for all staff on race, class, and privilege, and the impact on students of color.